Forestry and Natural Resources Specialist

 The Forestry and Natural Resources Specialist is responsible for the coordination and implementation of the City’s forestry and natural resources projects and programs.
-This position assists the City Parks Director and the Natural Resources Manager with resolution of parks and open-space issues.
 The primary position responsibilities and areas of impact are:

 - Coordinates and implements the City diseased tree program; identifies trees during on-site visits or through laboratory tests; notifies owners of the removal process; consolidates program information for annual forestry report.

-- Trains, mentors, and assigns duties to seasonal Tree Inspectors; monitors quality of work and determines level of responsibility each employee is capable of handling; trains and reviews information to increase skill levels; coordinates State testing as needed.
+- Trains, mentors, and assigns duties to seasonal Forestry Interns; monitors quality of work and determines level of responsibility each employee is capable of handling; trains and reviews information to increase skill levels; coordinates State testing as needed.

 - Provides consultations to residents regarding: tree, shrub, insects, diseases, and other natural resource management issues; provides diagnosis and remedy options to property owners.

 - Inspects and resolves tall grass/weed complaints and issuance of violation notices; compiles information and submits annual control report; determines species and composition of plants utilizing State and County weed database.

 - Coordinate volunteer groups to ensure they have proper direction and resources to achieve successful volunteer projects.